TurtleEngr/gitproj/doc/user-doc/git-proj.md

 # SYNOPSIS

-    git proj pull [-b] [-y|-n] [common-options]
+    git proj pull [-g] [-d] [-a] [-y|-n] [common-options]

 # DESCRIPTION

 rsync will be used top copy the \[remote-raw-origin\]/\[ProjName\].raw/ files to '\[ProjName\]/raw/'.

-If the -b option is given then run:
+If the -g option is given then run:

     "git pull origin [current-branch]"

 # OPTIONS

+- **-g**

+    If the -g option is given then run:

+        "git push origin [current-branch]"

+- **-d**

+    If the -d option is used, then the local raw/ will be made identical to the remote raw/.
+I.e. files might be deleated from the local raw/.

+    See the help EXAMPLES section, in "git proj push", for a "save" way to use this option.

-- **-b**
+- **-a**

+    This turns on automated push for raw/ files.
+Use the -y or -n to select the action. -n will just display what would be done.

+    If there is a -d option, that will be removed and the -n option will be added. -d could be very distructive, so it needs to be run interactively.

 - **-y|-n**

-    If -y, then default to "yes" to all prompts to continue.
+    If -y, then pull files from the remote raw/

-    If -n, then default to "no" to all prompts to continue.
+    If -n, then just show what would be pulled from the remote raw/

 - **\[common-options\]**